Biosimilars: What You Should Know

 The Arthritis Foundation, which has been instrumental in getting the legislation passed in states, maintains that doctors and patients need to be informed in a timely manner if a substitution occurs, and that doctor should be able to override a substitution in certain cases.

 In 2023, a number of biosimilars to Humira (adalimumab) became available, including the first interchangeable biosimilar, Cyltezo, for inflammatory forms of arthritis, psoriasis and inflammatory bowel disease.
-These are the first self-injectable biosimilars on the market for rheumatic conditions, and while all of them are the drug adalimumab, each is sold under a different name.
+These are the first self-injectable biosimilars on the market for rheumatic conditions.
+All of them are the drug adalimumab, but each is sold under a different name.

 To determine if a biosimilar is right for you, the first step is to check if it’s included on your drug formulary.
 Then talk to your doctor about the pros and cons of switching and any concerns you have.